Plans and actions

 Covenant of Mayors - Demonstration Projects (CoM-DeP)

-The Covenant of Mayors has been active in Eastern Partnership (EaP) countries since 2011, encouraging towns and cities to sign the Covenant and supporting them with planning and implementing energy saving actions.
-To date hundreds of Mayors have signed up and developed their Sustainable Energy Action Plans (SEAPs).
+The Covenant of Mayors has been active in Eastern Partnership (EaP) countries since 2011, encouraging towns and cities to sign the Covenant and supporting them with planning and implementing energy and climate actions.
+To date hundreds of Mayors have signed up and developed their Sustainable Energy and Climate Action Plans (SECAPs).

-Even small investments in energy saving can bring big rewards at the municipal level in terms of reduced energy consumption (and CO2 emissions), better local public services and also greater comfort for residents.
+Even small investments in energy projects can bring big rewards at the municipal level in terms of reduced energy consumption (and CO2 emissions), better local public services and also greater comfort for residents.

-Covenant of Mayors planners within the European Commission (EC) wanted to demonstrate just how this can be achieved in EaP cities that are implementing SEAPs, so in 2014 they launched the programme ‘Sustainable Urban Demonstration Projects’, now known simply as ‘Covenant of Mayors – Demonstration Projects’.
+In order to support pilot projects, in 2014 the European Commission (EC) launched the programme ‘Sustainable Urban Demonstration Projects’, now known simply as ‘Covenant of Mayors – Demonstration Projects’.

 The programme comprises:

-- A grant component, with 17 projects (involving 19 local administrations) in phase I (2014-2019) and 14 projects (involving 15 local administrations) in phase II (2018-2021) whose municipal energy projects were awarded funding through a Call for Proposals.
+- A grant component, with 17 projects (involving 19 local administrations) in phase I (2014-2019) and 14 projects (involving 15 local administrations) in phase II (2018-2022) whose municipal energy and climate projects were awarded funding through a Call for Proposals.

 The Covenant of Mayors Demonstration Projects initiative is designed to provide inspiration to municipalities across the EaP region.
 The municipalities that obtain funding not only carry out energy efficiency interventions in their towns and cities, but actively share their experiences with others, including the costs and benefits involved, the challenges they meet, and what municipalities should consider when trying to make their cities more financially and environmentally sustainable.